Pre-Planting Considerations

 Feed in early spring and again in mid-summer.

-Do not fertilize after the middle of August as this may cause a new flush of growth and inhibit the plant’s ability to enter dormancy in the cooler months.
+Do not fertilize after the middle of August — this may cause a new flush of growth and inhibit the plant’s ability to enter dormancy in the cooler months.

 In alkaline soils, apply an application of an alkalizer like ‘F.S.T.’ at the time of planting.
-Additional applications may be needed if the plant does not respond to fertilizer applications.
+Additional applications may be needed if the plant does not respond to fertilizer.

 Staking Guide

-Unfortunately, it is nearly impossible to grow some plant species in containers without staking them when they are young.
-The staking technique used is detrimental to the health of the plant after it is transplanted.
+It is nearly impossible to grow some plant species in containers without staking them when they are young.
+The staking technique used is vital to the health of the plant after it is transplanted.
 A properly staked plant will allow movement of the main trunk(s).
 This movement encourages the plant to develop thicker, self-supporting trunk(s) more quickly and in a more healthy manner than one that is staked tightly.

 proper Steps to Staking